priyanka0123456/chat-backend/README.md

 #  Real-Time Chat App – Backend

 This is the backend server for a real-time chat application built using **Node.js**, **WebSocket**, and **MongoDB Atlas**.
-It powers features like group chats, private messaging, typing indicators, real-time updates, and more — just like WhatsApp!
+It powers features like group chats, private messaging, typing indicators, real-time updates, and more.

 ---